vasiliscaraman/workflows-templates/workflows/detect_and_suspend_accounts_based_on_suspicious_events/readme.md

 To verify complete functionality:

-1. Create a test user (older than 7 days)
+1. Create a test user (either have a test user older than 7 days or remove the "Continue If" card that skips new users temporarily)
 2. Within 1 hour, trigger all 3 events:
    - Reset the test user's password
    - Update the test user's MFA factor